WHAT TO SEE IN PUERTO DE LA CRUZ IN TENERIFE? IS PUERTO DE LA CRUZ WORTH VISITING?

-A grand 19th-century Canarian-style mansion is home to the Puerto de la Cruz Archeology Museum, located in the fishing district of La Ranilla.
-It houses a rich collection of Aboriginal ceramics, a collection of 17th century maps and exhibits of the culture and history of the Canary Islands.
+A grand 19th-century Canarian-style mansion is home to the Archeology Museum, located in the fishing district of La Ranilla.
+It houses a rich collection of Aboriginal ceramics, a collection of 17th-century maps, and exhibits of the culture and history of the Canary Islands.

 18. Visit Loro Parque, one of the best things to do in Tenerife for families

 In Tenerife take the opportunity to visit the Loro Parque, the best zoological park in the world according to Tripadvisor.
-Penguins, Orcas, Parrots etc. There are lots to see here.
+Penguins, Orcas, Parrots, etc. There are lot to see here.

 The park is located in Puerto de La Cruz.